swiss-territorial-data-lab/proj-borderpoints/README.md

 * Data preparation: call the appropriate preprocessing script, *i.e.* `prepare_data.py` to work with ground truth produced on defined bounding boxes and `prepare_whole_tiles.py` to work with entire plans.
 More precisely, the following steps are performed:
     - Transform the plans from a color map to RGB images,
     - If ground truth is available, format the labels according to the requirements of the STDL object detector and clip the plans to the bounding box of the ground truth,
-    - Generate a vector layer with the information of the subtiles dividing the maps into square tiles of 512 or 256 pixels,
+    - Generate a vector layer with the information of the subtiles dividing the plans into square tiles of 512 or 256 pixels,
-    - Clip the map to the subtiles.
+    - Clip the plan to the subtiles.
 * Detection of the border points with the STDL's object detector: the necessary documentation is available in the [associated GitHub repository](https://github.com/swiss-territorial-data-lab/object-detector)
 * Post-processing: produce one file with all the detections formatted according to the expert requirements.
     - `post_processing.py`: the detections are filtered by their confidence score and ...